Skip to main content

 2. Take a look at some of the brands and businesses you are most familiar with.
 How many of them do business as an LLC?

-This page titled 11.5: Limited Liability Entities is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.5: Limited Liability Entities is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.